choH/eecs391_programming_exercises/P2agents/README.md

 Add the selection of direction for every step with the update of f value.
 Using maze_16x16_config.xml as the map.

+### Heuristic

+Update to support pythagorean theorem as heuristic.

 ### Problems:

 Cannot prevent selecting blocked locations (with trees):

 ` marked.contains(current) == false &&resourceLocations.contains(current) == false `  cannot work.

 The whole agent cannot process since the replan code hasn't been completed.

+Will debug this before the final commit.